-- Members FREE Please note, carers are free.
+- Members FREE

-As a conservation charity we encourage the use of sustainable transport and offer a 20% discount on ticket prices to anyone visiting with a valid (same day) East Coast Buses or Scotrail ticket.
+As a conservation and education charity we encourage the use of sustainable transport and offer a 20% discount on ticket prices to anyone visiting with a valid (same day) East Coast Buses or Scotrail ticket.
 Concessions: OAP, disabled with ID (carers free), student with ID, unemployed and YoungScot cardholders.
-For group rates, please contact email@example.com.
+For group rates, please contact firstname.lastname@example.org.
 For more information on how you can become a member, please click HERE.
 For safety reasons, children aged 15 years or under must be accompanied by a responsible person aged 18 or over at all times.
 We have hundreds of reviews on TripAdvisor, so check out what some of our other visitors have said.

 Things to do nearby